ItsYaBoiSimonx/crackmeTest/readme.md

 4. Attempt to crack the project by exploiting the weaknesses.
 5. Document your findings and solutions.

-## Prerequisites
+## ⏮️ Prerequisites

 To run this project, you just need a C++ compiler (e.g., GCC, Clang) OR if you're fine with just getting a .exe file to crack, go in the releases tab.

-## Contact
+## 📲 Contact

-For any questions or inquiries, please contact me on telegram, @StraightSW
+🎉 For any questions, just contact me on telegram @StraightSW.